mucommander/mucommander/package/readme.txt

 New features:
 - Add the ability to execute file operations in the background (non-blocking mode).
+- Add "Open as" menu that allows to open archive files that do not end with their expected file extension.
 - Support for OVA (virtual appliance) files, treat them as tar files.

 Improvements: